silverstripe/silverstripe-mfa/docs/en/userguide/01_User_manual/05_Managing_your_MFA_settings.md

 # Managing your MFA settings

-You can add, reset, or remove MFA methods in your CMS Profile, which can be visited by clicking on your name in the top left area of the CMS interface.
+You can add, reset, or remove MFA methods in your Silverstripe CMS Profile, which can be visited by clicking on your name in the top left area of the CMS.
 The MFA settings are protected by "sudo mode", which means you may need to re-enter your password to access them.